Attendance & Dismissal

 The school operates a fee-for-service, supervised lunch program from 12:00-1:00 pm each day for Full Day Kindergarten and Grade 1-6 students.
 To allow your child to sign out by him/herself, you will need to provide permission using the Student Dismissal Release Form.
 Please remember that if you are taking your child out for lunch, whether home or just to have a picnic outside, or if your child has a music lesson during lunch you MUST sign your child out at the front office and sign them back in after lunch.
 This procedure is in place so that all supervisors and other staff know where your child is should an emergency situation arise.
 Please note that students should pack a thermos for warm meals as they do not have access to a microwave or hot water.
 To maintain the health and safety of all students, we ask parents to remind their children that there is NO SHARING of lunches or drinks as many of our students have allergies and should only eat the food prepared for them at home.
 As well, germs can be passed from one person to another when food or drink bottles are shared.

-Students in Morning Kindergarten are dismissed at 11:45 am.
-If for some emergent reason, you cannot pick up your child at this time, your child will be sent to and be supervised by the lunchroom staff.
+Students in KinderCare are dismissed at 3:00 pm.
+If for some emergent reason, you cannot pick up your child at this time, your child will be sent to and be supervised by the office staff.

-Full Day Kindergarten and Grade 1-6 students are dismissed at 3:10 pm.
+Kindergarten and Grade 1-7 students are dismissed at 3:10 pm.
 Each child is to stay with his/her teacher until a parent comes to pick him up.
-Children registered in After School Care will be escorted by their teachers at dismissal.
+Children registered in After School Care will be escorted by their supervisor at dismissal.
 Please make it clear to your child that he/she is to be supervised at all times in the school for his/her own safety, therefore, he/she is to be with a teacher, in After School Care or, if parents have provided permission using the Student Dismissal Release Form, waiting outside for a ride or traveling home by him/herself.

-Teachers will sign registered students into After School Care in the gym.
+Registered students will be signed into After School Care.
 Hours of operation are from 3:15-5:30 pm.
-For more information about After School Care, please contact Nina Wemyss and download the After School Care Handbook and After School Care Procedures and Registration Form.
+For more information about After School Care, please contact Nina Wemyss and download the Out of School Care Handbook and Out of School Care Procedures and Registration Form.
 If you are going to be late picking up your child for some emergent reason, please phone the after school care phone at 780.468.2524 between 3:15-5:30 pm Monday to Friday.